ThorD125/chrome-extension-for-a-thesis/thor-demeester-bap-documentationrapport-chrome-extension.md

 ![alt text](readme/browser_stat.png)

 Although initially i tried to develop the extensions for both Firefox and Chromium-based browsers i found Google's documentation to be superior.
 Furthermore, after spending hours trying to make it work on Firefox without success, I decided to focus on Chromium-based browsers, which also offered the advantage of wider applicability due to their increasing market share.

+## What are extensions actually

+Extensions are JavaScript programs that run either in the background or within the same execution environment as a webpage.

 <div class="page-break"></div>